How to avoid copyright infringement with images

 Images make a big difference to user engagement, so it's vital that you use them in your digital content, but how do you avoid copyright infringement with images?

-Copyright law is designed to protect people's work and stop others from using it without permission.
+Copyright law exists to protect people’s creative work and prevent others from using it without permission.
+While the core concept is universal, the legal details vary by country.

 How do I know if an image is copyrighted?